Frustrated by Disappointing Sales Training Results? Look at What You Do Before, During, and After Sales Training

-Since Sales arguably “owns” the customer, the better they understand the entire customer experience – how the customer is treated by other functions in the company – the more effectively they can serve their clients and be customer centric.
+Since Sales arguably “owns” the customer, the better they understand the entire customer experience —how the customer is treated by other functions in the company — the more effectively they can serve their clients and be customer centric.

 Salespeople need to have a solid grounding in how their sales activities affect other functions in the organization and vice versa.
 They need to know how their work integrates with other functions like marketing, product management, engineering, manufacturing, research and development, customer service, legal, finance, and technical support both prior to and after the sale.

-What to Do Before, During, and After Sales Training to Get Results
+What to Do to Get Sales Results

 Though you know that your sales team cannot hit the ground running unless they have the right level of product knowledge, confidence, and sales competence to help their customers to succeed, how can you ensure that sales training has the desired effect?